Rishell O'Brien, Bsc, AAC

 Lyrical, Jazz, Contemporary Guest Choreographer

+Jade Chong started her dance career at Defy Gravity in 2007 and graduated from the Pre-Professional Program in 2016.
+She has trained in styles such as jazz, ballet, lyrical, contemporary, modern and pointe.
 Over the years, Jade has received many prestigious awards, scholarships and recognition from Festivals and Competitions.
-She has been involved in many performance opportunities such as Peak Provincial Honours Performance 2013 and 2016, Sweett Moves: Bated Breath, Vines Art Festival and Lovers Cabaret: Lovers of Dylan.
-She has also danced in Season 6 of ABC’s, Once Upon A Time.
-Jade currently attends, Modus Operandi, a Vancouver based training program to support and further her skills in hopes of becoming a professional contemporary dancer.
+She has been involved in many performance opportunities such as Peak Provincial Honours Performance 2013 and 2016, Sweett Moves: Bated Breath, Vines Art Festival, Lovers Cabaret: Lovers of Dylan, the Cecchetti awards, a MAC makeup event and New Works at Night.
+She has also danced on some TV series such as Season 6 of ABC’s, Once Upon A Time and NBC’s, Zoey’s Extraordinary Playlist.